launchdarkly/dotnet-sdk-common/README.md

 Signing
 -------

-The packages published from this repository are strong-named.
+The published version of this assembly is digitally signed with Authenticode, and also strong-named.
 The public key file is in this repo at `LaunchDarkly.Common.pk` as well as here:

 ```
 Public Key: